Hajime no Ippo: Anime

+English release

 In North America, the first series was licensed by Geneon Entertainment in 2003, which released it under the name Fighting Spirit.
 Geneon distributed Fighting Spirit on 15 DVDs with five episodes per disc.
 The first DVD was released on July 6, 2004 and the fifteenth released on December 19, 2006.
-The DVDs included English and Spanish language tracks, as well as the original Japanese.
 The TV film Champion Road was released on North America on January 9, 2007.
 There were no plans to release the OVA, Mashiba vs. Kimura.
 Disc sales of the series did not perform well.
-In September 2020, Discotek Media announced that they had licensed the series, including the 76 episodes, Champion Road and, for the first time in North America, the OVA Mashiba vs. Kimura.
-The first Blu-ray Disc set (episodes 1–24) was released on January 26, 2021.
-The second set (episodes 25–48) was released on March 30, 2021.
+In September 2020, Discotek Media announced that it had licensed the series, including the 76 episodes, Champion Road and, for the first time in North America, the OVA Mashiba vs. Kimura.
+The first Blu-ray Disc set (episodes 1–24) was released on January 26, 2021; the second set (episodes 25–48) was released on March 30, 2021; and the third set (episodes 49–76, Mashiba vs. Kimura, and Champion Road) was released on October 26, 2021.

+Hajime no Ippo: Rising started streaming on Crunchyroll in 2013, and the first series (including its 76th episode) was added to the platform in 2021; Rising has since been removed from the platform.
+In June 2024, Netflix started streaming the 75 episodes of the first television series, in Japanese with English subtitles and with the original English dub, and the 76th episode only in Japanese with English subtitles.
+In January 2025, Netflix started streaming New Challenger and Rising, making New Challenger officially available for the first time in English.